Deciding where to sell your stuff to make more money can be overwhelming, but you can use an app you already have to declutter your home.

 Step 3: Wait for Buyers

 I waited a day and a half before I received any messages about my listing.
 After about a day, I lowered the price of the shoes I posted from $15 to $10 in an attempt to attract more interest.

 Keep in mind that interested people will be contacting you via Facebook Messenger and comments, so check your account regularly to respond to prospective buyers quickly.

-Facebook organizes the messages regarding each of your active posts in the “Selling” section of its marketplace.
+Facebook organizes the messages regarding your items under each post in the “Your Listings” section.

 You can widen the area where you want to sell or join local exchange groups if you want more people to see your listing.
 You may have to travel a little farther to meet a buyer, so keep your transportation cost in mind when broadening your post area.

 Another way to get more people to see your wares is to list them on multiple platforms like Letgo, Craigslist and OfferUp.
 Doing this increases the chances of someone seeing your item and getting it sold more quickly.

 If your post still isn’t attracting buyers, you can boost your post by making it an advertisement.
 Boosting a post is probably only worth it if you are selling a very high-value item or many items that you’ve grouped together in a single listing.